-Go under the Window menu, under Workspace, and choose Metadata.
-This displays your thumbnails with metadata for each photo displayed to the right of it (the metadata will scroll horizontally, while keeping the thumbnails in place).
+Click on Metadata up in the Applications Bar.
+This displays your thumbnails with metadata for each photo displayed to the right of it.
 That's the info we're going to strip out, along with more that's not displayed here.
-To see the rest, double-click on the Favorites panel tab to collapse it and have the Metadata panel expand into that empty space.
+To see the rest, take a look in the Metadata panel at the bottom left (I clicked on the top of it and dragged up to expand it here).
 If you distribute this photo "as is," all that metadata will be included along with it, and it will be viewable to anyone with a photo editing program.
 So, double-click on the photo thumbnail to open it in Photoshop.